 - Participates in discharge planning from RSN services.
 The RSN will update the crisis prevention plan and develop a written aftercare plan.
 Discharge from the RSN program will occur in consultation with the Member and referral source when discharge criteria are met.

 - Demonstrates good boundaries regarding confidentiality and personal relationships, while at the same time be able to share personal knowledge about recovering from mental illness and/or substance use, as applicable.
 Demonstrates the ability to evaluate what is needed by each individual and adjust approach accordingly.
 Have in-depth knowledge of local resources.
-Experience with accessing resources and navigating mental health and/or substance abuse treatment systems a priority.
-Demonstrates excellent communication, documentation, time management and organizational skills.
+Experience with accessing resources

 Must be able and willing to transport persons served in personal vehicle.
 As such, must have a valid driver's license, reliable vehicle, and ability to satisfy LHBS approved driver policy.
 The RSN must deliver services on a mobile basis to Members in any setting that is safe for the Member and staff.
 Examples of such a setting are a Member’s home, an inpatient or diversionary unit, or a day program.